 2. Acrylonitrile Butadiene Styrene (ABS) in 3D printing

-Then comes the ABS(Acrylonitrile Butadiene Styrene).
-ABS stands as the most functional polymer in 3D printing due to its flexibility, and exceptional impact resistance ability.
+Then comes ABS(Acrylonitrile Butadiene Styrene).
+ABS material is the most functional polymer in 3D printing due to its flexibility and exceptional impact resistance.
 It is widely used in making everyday items, from Legos to automotive parts.
-Moreover, It has a good balance of toughness and rigidity.
-This makes it a preferred choice for parts that have undergone high stress.
+Moreover, it has a good balance of toughness and rigidity, making it a preferred choice for parts that have undergone high stress.

 The operating temperatures of ABS typically lie within the range of 210°C to 250°C, along with a heated bed ranging from 80°C to 110°C. ABS has rapid melting and flow characteristics, which results in quicker printing.
 That’s why it is a ubiquitous material used in Injection Molding.